robjhyndman/M4metalearning/docs/M4_methodology.md

 Pablo Montero-Manso
 2018-06-09

-This page explain the methodoly behind the sumbission.
-Is a part of the reproducibility.
+This page explains the methodoly behind the sumbission.
+Is a part of the reproducibility submission.
 The second part is the technical description and how to reproduce the results.
-The page can be seen here *LINK!.*
+[The reproducibility part can be seen here](M4_reprod.md).

 Authorship
 ==========